 Previously reported data indicate that 40% of women undergoing radiation therapy of the cervix, there is much pain and anxiety, they develop post-traumatic stress disorder (PTSD).

-For this clinical study, the researchers wanted to know whether integrative medicine approaches such as aromatherapy and reflexology, to reduce pain and anxiety that are usually experienced by women undergoing brachytherapy.
+For this clinical study, the researchers wanted to know the suitability of integrative medicine, such as aromatherapy and reflexology, to reduce pain and anxiety that are usually experienced by women undergoing brachytherapy.
 This type of target radiation is highly effective in treating several types of cancer that occur deep inside the body.
 The radiation source is placed close to the tumor itself and avoids radiation exposure to adjacent normal tissue.

 To determine whether the effectiveness of the approach, the researchers recruited 50 women who undergo brachytherapy for the treatment of cervical cancer, to pass essential oil aromatherapy and foot reflexology 30 minutes prior to the brachytherapy sessions.
 Preliminary results indicate that the patient reported that the pain level reduced by 60 percent, and anxiety has decreased by 20 percent.